 The Thread Lift is not painful and most individuals can return to ordinary activities with makeup the next day.
 The threads stay where they are inserted and, like all inner sutures, are typically well tolerated by the body.

-The best candidates for a thread facelift are those in their 30’s to 60’s and have a relatively good skin tone.
+The best candidates for a thread facelift are those in their late 30’s to early 60’s and have a relatively good skin tone.
 Most are starting to have drooping in their face or neck but do not have extremely loose skin or sagging facial regions that might necessitate a more rigorous facelift surgery.
-If signs of aging are relatively minimal, a thread lift may be an effective way to make cosmetic enhancements, while also helping to avoid the necessity to have a surgical facelift for many years to come.
+If signs of ageing are relatively minimal, a thread lift may be an effective way to make cosmetic enhancements, while also helping to avoid the necessity to have a surgical facelift for many years to come.